opengeospatial/geopackage/guidance/implementation_guide.md

 > The client should be able to handle all of the 2D features (point2d, linestring2d, etc.) in this GeoPackage.

 ###### Level 2
 GeoPackage software supports geometry collections (of arbitrary size and complexity) and generic geometries.
 It also supports 3D and 4D geometries using the Z and M coordinates.
-GeoPackage-writing software also supports the [RTree Spatial Index Extension](extensions/rtree_spatial_indexes.md) and uses this extension to improve spatial querying performance.
+GeoPackage-writing software also supports the [RTree Spatial Index Extension](extensions/rtree_spatial_indexes.md) and uses this extension to improve spatial querying performance for clients.

 > Example:
 >